Meta-Learning with Adjoint Methods: Preliminaries

 Suppose we have a family of correlated learning tasks $\Acal $.
 The size of $\Acal$ can be very large or even infinite.
 For each task, we use the same machine learning model $\Mcal$, which is parameterized by $\u \in \mathds{R}^d$, \eg a deep neural network.
 Our goal is to learn an initialization $\btheta$ for $\u$, which can well adapt to all the tasks in $\Acal$.
 To this end, we sample $N$ tasks, $\Scal = \{\Tcal_{1}, \ldots, \Tcal_{N}\}$, from a task distribution $p$ on $\Acal$, and for each $\Tcal_{n}$, we collect a dataset $\Dcal_n$.
 We use the $N$ datasets $\widehat{\Dcal} = \{\Dcal_1, \ldots, \Dcal_N\}$ to meta-learn $\btheta$.
 We expect that given any new task $\Tcal^* \in \Acal$, after initializing $\u$ with $\btheta$, the training of $\Mcal$ on $\Tcal^{*}$ can achieve better performance with the same or fewer training epochs or iterations or examples.

 A particularly successful meta-learning algorithm is model-agnostic meta-learning (\maml)~\citep{finn2017model}, which uses a bi-level optimization approach to estimate $\btheta$.
 Specifically, each $\Dcal_n$ is partitioned into a meta-training dataset $\Dcal_n^{\text{tr}}$ and a meta-validation dataset $\Dcal_n^{\text{val}}$.
-In the inner level, we start with $\btheta$ and optimize the training loss $\Lcal(\u, \Dcal_n^{\text{val}})$ for each task $n$.
+In the inner level, we start with $\btheta$ and optimize the training loss $\Lcal(\u, \Dcal_n^{\text{tr}})$ for each task $n$.
 Let us denote the trained parameters by $\bpsi_n(\btheta)$.
-In the outer level, we evaluate these trained parameters on the validation loss, and optimize $\btheta$ accordingly, \ie $\btheta^* = \min\; J(\btheta)$, where

-\maml obtains the gradient w.r.t $\btheta$ via automatic differentiation, which essentially computes $\frac{\d \bpsi_n(\btheta)}{\d \btheta}$ via back-propagation on a computation graph.
-However, this is very challenging for long training trajectories to obtain $\bpsi_n(\btheta)$, since the computation graph can rapidly explode and become very expensive to compute.\cmt{, and also suffer from the vanishing gradient problem. } Therefore, in practice \maml typically only conducts one or a few gradient descent steps in the inner optimization, \eg with one step we have

-where $\alpha$ is the step size.\akil{Use ``learning rate" instead of ``step size"?
+In the outer level, we evaluate these trained parameters on the validation loss, and optimize $\btheta$ accordingly, \ie $\btheta^* = \min\; \frac{1}{N} \sum\nolimits_{j=1}^N \Lcal(\bpsi_n(\btheta), \Dcal_n^{\text{val}})$. \maml obtains the gradient w.r.t. $\btheta$ via automatic differentiation, which essentially computes $\frac{\d \bpsi_n(\btheta)}{\d \btheta}$ via back-propagation on a computation graph.
+However, this is very challenging for long training trajectories to obtain $\bpsi_n(\btheta)$, since the computation graph can rapidly explode and become very expensive to compute.\cmt{, and also suffer from the vanishing gradient problem. } Therefore, in practice, \maml typically only conducts one or a few gradient descent steps in the inner optimization, \eg with one step, $\bpsi_n(\btheta) = \btheta - \alpha \nabla \Lcal(\btheta, \Dcal_n^{\text{tr}})$, where $\alpha$ is the step size.\akil{Use ``learning rate" instead of ``step size"?
 I assume the former is more common in the ML community?} However, with only one step the obtained parameters are frequently too close to the initialization, and inadequately reflect the actual longer-range training performance.

 To bypass this issue, First-Order \maml (\fomaml)~\citep{finn2017model} drops out the Jacobian $\frac{\d \bpsi_n(\btheta)}{\d \btheta}$ and replaces it with the identity matrix $\I$.
 In so doing, \fomaml can perform many gradient descent steps to obtain $\bpsi_n$ and update $\btheta$ with